 Alma maters West Mesquite High School and the University of North Texas

 Significant other Clint, shop foreman at Cadillac of Arlington and husband of nearly 12 years.
 “When I met him, I was dating somebody, he was dating somebody… But about a year later we met again, and we were both single.
 Six weeks later he proposed.”

-Offspring Daughter Saylor, who just turned 9
+Children Daughter Saylor, 9

 CV highlights Various corporate finance jobs; former co-owner (with Clint) of Bowtie Vintage Classics, a vintage car rental company; owner of Grit + Gold Weddings

 Cruises in A 1966 Chevy Bel Air (“It’s all baby blue, interior and out—it’s beautiful”) and a 1973 Volkswagen Westy campervan

 Why she loves Fort Worth “It’s so big but it has such a small-town feel.
 I’ll run into people like I’m in a little country town.
 We’ve got so much happening in this city, and I just love watching a lot of my friends start these businesses and become pillars of the community.
 It’s really cool.”